 The husband signs it.
 The husband's lawyer signs it.
 The wife signs it.
 The wife's lawyer signs it.

-Now, we jointly look at our calendars and say, "What's a good day to go to court and put this divorce through and end the case?"
-We pick a day.
+Now, we jointly look at our calendars and say, "What's a good day to go to Court and put this divorce through as an 'uncontested divorce' and end the case?"

 We've got a nice settled case.

 On the agreed upon date, both clients and both lawyers meet in the Judge's courtroom for a simple hearing called an "uncontested divorce hearing."
-The proceeding is usually quick and the judges are usually more than happy to accomodate them as they prove to be "one more notch" in the judge's belt, so to speak.
+The proceeding is usually quick and the judges are usually more than happy to accomodate us as they actually count as "one more notch" in the judge's belt, so to speak.

 And so that is a summary how a typical Monmouth County NJ divorce case is supposed to work its way through the system.